stoeps13/connections-doc/source/admin/customize/t_admin_profiles_populate_ext_attributes.md

       sourceKey="spokenLang"/>
     ```

+    !!! note
-    **Note:** The formatting is compatible between the tdi-profiles-config.xml file and the profiles-config.xml file, allowing you to copy and paste configuration information between the files.
+    The formatting is compatible between the tdi-profiles-config.xml file and the profiles-config.xml file, allowing you to copy and paste configuration information between the files.

 4. Save your changes to tdi-profiles-config.xml and then close the file.